inventree/InvenTree/docs/docs/settings/SSO.md

 !!! tip "Provider Documentation"
     There are a lot of technical considerations when configuring a particular SSO provider.
 A good starting point is the [django-allauth documentation](https://django-allauth.readthedocs.io/en/latest/socialaccount/providers/index.html)

+!!! warning "Advanced Users"
+    The SSO functionality provided by django-allauth is powerful, but can prove challenging to configure.
+Please ensure that you understand the implications of enabling SSO for your InvenTree instance.
+Specific technical details of each available SSO provider are beyond the scope of this documentation - please refer to the [django-allauth documentation](https://django-allauth.readthedocs.io/en/latest/socialaccount/providers/index.html) for more information.

 ## SSO Configuration

 The basic requirements for configuring SSO are outlined below: